-Applicants to the PhD program identify and describe the rationale for their choice of the major field of specialization.
-If they have a sense of a minor field they are encouraged to describe that as well.
-According the major-minor structure, they will usually have two advisors, pursue course work and comprehensive exams in both areas, and write a dissertation in one area in a way that integrates the other into the research.
-Students are expected to master the subject matter that will qualify them for doing research and teaching on the graduate level in their major and undergraduate teaching in their minor.
+Applicants to the Doctor of Philosophy program identify and describe the rationale for their choice of the major field of specialization, and minor field, if established.
+According the major-minor structure, students usually have two advisors, pursue course work and comprehensive exams in both areas, and write a dissertation in one area in a way that integrates the other into the research.
+Mastery of the subject matter is expected to qualify candidates for doing research and teaching on the graduate level in their major, and undergraduate teaching in their minor.